casper-network/docs/source/docs/casper/dapp-dev-guide/load-auth-keys.md

 - Associated keys are public keys which are associated with a given account.
 - Authorization keys are public keys which are used to sign a given deploy and are used by the node to check that the deploy has permission to be executed.
+- Different executions of the same smart contract can have different authorization keys.
 - Authorization keys are always a subset of the associated keys of the account under which the deploy is executed.
-For example, if an account has two associated keys, anyone or both of the keys can be used to sign a deploy.
-The key that signs the deploy becomes the authorization key for that execution.

 ## Benefits of Load Authorization Keys Feature
 The load authorization keys feature helps identify the keys that were used to sign a deploy.
 Let's try to understand why this feature is important for smart contract developers.